WASdev/websphere-and-liberty/docs/Home.md

 * What to do when, suggested sequence of steps ([issue](https://github.com/WASdev/websphere-and-liberty/issues/36))

-* Getting Liberty and deployment solutions (MoRE, EAR, EASeJ, Liberty on containers)
+* Getting Liberty and deployment solutions (MoRE, EAR, Liberty on containers)
   * [Getting started with MoRE](https://wasdev.github.io/MoRE-Getting-Started/)
 * [Demystifying Liberty for WebSphere administrators](https://developer.ibm.com/articles/demystifying-liberty-websphere-admins/) (article with embedded videos)
 * Best practices for setting up operations for Liberty when coming from a tWAS operational environment ([issue](https://github.com/WASdev/websphere-and-liberty/issues/18))